-Medical Massage incorporates many different modalities and is only through health insurance as prescribed by a Physician, Naturopath, Physician Assistant, Registered Nurse, Chiropractor, Physical Therapist or other medical professional and differs from regular massage and bodywork.
+Medical -Orthopedic Massage incorporates many different modalities and is only through health insurance as prescribed by a Physician, Naturopath, Physician Assistant, Registered Nurse, Chiropractor, Physical Therapist or other medical professional and differs from regular massage and bodywork.
 It is specific treatment based only and is specifically directed to resolve conditions diagnosed by a medical professional with a prescription or referral for medical massage therapy that contain diagnosis codes.
 Medical Massage is for rehabilitation of injuries and dysfunction that is measurable and not meant for a regular maintenance or relaxation massage.
-A variety of advance massage techniques are use during the medical massage treatment (Neuromuscular, Myofascial Release, Trigger Point Therapy, Acupressure, Cupping Therapy, Gua Sha, Manual Lymphatic Drainage, Visceral Manipulation), but the focus of the treatment is only on the specific areas related to the diagnosis on your prescription provided.
+A variety of advanced massage techniques are used during the medical massage treatment (Neurokinetic Therapy, Neuromuscular, Myofascial Release, Trigger Point Therapy, Acupressure, Cupping Therapy, Gua Sha, Manual Lymphatic Drainage, Visceral Manipulation), but the focus of the treatment is only on the specific areas related to the diagnosis on your prescription provided.
 This enhances the body’s natural self-healing process and reduces the needed recovery time from injury.
 This is also the “health care law” that applies when using your health insurance benefits towards massage therapy.

 Note: Prescriptions-referrals are “required” for all in-network, out of network, PIP and Labor & Industry and prior approval is required even if your insurance says you do not need one.
 Some insurances like Regence, Premera and Group Health now require pre authorizations too.
 There are so many denied cases that we must make sure we will get paid and we want to make sure this would not cause you additional or increased out of pocket fees.

 - Visit your Washington State primary care doctor, orthopedic doctor-surgeon, urgent care doctor, pain management doctor, chiropractor or physical therapist.